- Are you unsure how to conduct valid workplace investigations?

 Conducting a cultural investigation can be a vehicle for confidentially and individually collecting information from a wide number of staff.
 With skilled questioning and thorough analysis of the data, individual behaviours and systemic but previously unnoticed issues can be uncovered.
 Recommendations in regards to process, training, policy and strategy can then be made to support the redevelopment of a safe and productive working environment.

-Workplace Conflict Resolution has experienced staff ready to interview employees from a single department or the whole organisation as part of a workplace investigation.
+Workplace Conflict Resolution has experienced workplace investigators and staff ready to interview employees from a single department or the whole organisation as part of a workplace investigation.
 The provision of a detailed and comprehensive report and post consultation meetings with management allows for best outcome decisions to be made.

 Workplace Conflict Resolution can support your business to confidentially and constructively address all grievances or conduct workplace investigations.